josephrmartinez/selfempathyapp/README.md

 # Self Empathy App

 This is a web app that allows users to practice self-empathy techniques.
-Built with React and Firebase.
+Built with React.
+There is no backend or databse.
+No analytics.
+No user data collected.

 ## Getting Started